 The registered name RegName could be any atom.
 The name can be ignored by the C code, or it could be used for example to distinguish between different types of messages.
-Below is an example of what the Erlang code could look like when using short node names, complex3.erl [page 22].
+Below is an example of what the Erlang code could look like when using short node names.